Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 Possibly.
 A euphoric mood (feeling “high”) was a less common side effect in clinical studies of Xcopri.
 This side effect occurred only in people who took 400 milligrams (mg) of Xcopri per day.
 This is the maximum dosage of Xcopri.

 According to the studies, taking more than your prescribed dose of Xcopri can make you feel high or “drunk.”
 Because of this risk, Xcopri is classified as a Schedule V prescription drug, which is a controlled substance.
-To learn more, see the “What is Xcopri?” section above.
+The government regulates controlled substances such as Xcopri because they can lead to dependence and misuse.*

 It’s important to take only the dose of Xcopri that your doctor prescribes for you.
 Taking more than this may raise your risk for serious side effects, such as excessive drowsiness.